A-Series-of-Dice-Based-Events/RiseOfTheRunelords/README.md

 To join us just ask @mirkorainer on GitHub or in the [A Series of Dice-Based Events Discord](https://discord.gg/UQ8UD3H)

-Once you're added as a member, you can add and approve changes.
+Once you're added as a member then you can add and approve changes.
 All the changes are tracked so if we make a mistake, we can refer back to the old version.

 ## Recommended Tool